makrai/notes/bollmann21-error-anal-morph-eacl-best.md

   * Morphology is predictive of errors; and
     * Using morphological features does improve error prediction across tasks;
-  * the importance of morphology increases with the morphological complexity of a language.
-We show across
+  * the importance of morphology increases with the morphological complexity of a language
-    * effect is less pronounced with morphologically complex languages.
+    * effect is less pronounced with morphologically complex languages
-* four different tasks and up to 57 languages that
+* four different tasks and up to 57 languages
-* only (i) is true.
+* only (i) is true
-* We speculate this is because morphology is more discriminative in morphologically simple languages.
+* We speculate this is because morphology is more discriminative in morphologically simple languages
-* Across all four tasks, case and gender are the morphological features most predictive of error.
+* Across all four tasks,
+  case and gender are the morphological features most predictive of error

 # 1 Intro